sciZer0/7/v/README.md

 * be a highly-decentralized system of many incentivized, autonomous nodes — where often each node is storing the same copy of the book of the blockchain.

-Technically, on average, even 3 honest nodes are enough for a blockchain to function normally, including to maintain its normal bandwidth — of course, supposing the absence of other nodes potentially being malicious.
+Technically, on average, even 3 honest nodes are enough for a blockchain to function normally, including to maintain its normal bandwidth — of course, supposing the absence of other nodes potentially possible to be malicious.

 But ideally, the nodes must be distributed across geographies and jurisdictions, so that the blockchain can remain permissionless and highly-sustainable even throughout any geopolitical events or natural disasters.